awprice/R8000BandwidthScraper/README.md

 2. Base64 encoded: YWRtaW46cGFzc3dvcmQ=

 Note the use of the colon between the username and password.
-The key can also be found by logging into the admin interface and inspecting between you and the router.
+The key can also be found by logging into the admin interface and inspecting the traffic between you and the router.

 ## Things to note